-To the ears of whoever knows about United Bank for Africa (UBA), Tony Elumelu is certainly a familiar name.
-He is a Nigerian business mogul, philanthropist, investor, and human developer who remains one of the most influential business leaders across the continent.
-Having attained a decent height in the world of business, Tony Elumelu ranked 31st in Forbes Africa’s richest list with a net worth of $700 million.
+Tony Elumelu is a Nigerian business mogul, philanthropist, investor, and human developer with a net worth of $700 million.
+He remains one of the most influential business leaders across the continent and is ranked 31st in Forbes Africa’s richest list.

 The business mogul is also the founder of the Africapitalism concept.
 This is a theory that argues that the African economy can be fixed by private sectors via making long-term investments that create social wealth and economic prosperity.
 Elumelu would know better since he has enjoyed success with his businesses that are in various sectors of the economy.

 Tony Elumelu Accumulated His $700 Million Net Worth From The Banking Sector Among Other Numerous Businesses and Investments

 A self-made billionaire whose source of income is mainly investments, Tony Elumelu is one of the popular entrepreneurs in Nigeria and Africa.
 When we talk about entrepreneurs, he is a true one in every sense of the word.
 In addition to his role as chairman of UBA, he owns a controlling interest in Transcorp, a public traded Nigerian conglomerate that has an interest in hospitality, agriculture, oil production, and power generation.